marcecevallos/World-Happiness-Report-2019/README.md

 Special thanks to: Towards Data Science with their amazing articles and codes that work as basis for the bar chart. (https://towardsdatascience.com/create-animated-bar-charts-using-r-31d09e5841da)

-Note: Please bear in mind that the objective here is the display of graphs rather that the econometric rigurosity or analysis :)
+Note: Please bear in mind that the objective here is the display of graphs rather that the econometric grueling or analysis :)